liudoubletian/CRAmed/README.md

-# CRAmed: A conditional randomization test for sparse and high-dimentional mediation analysis in microbiome data
+# CRAmed: A conditional randomization test for high-dimentional mediation analysis in sparse microbiome data

-This is an R package from "CRAmed: A conditional randomization test for sparse and high-dimentional mediation analysis in microbiome data ".
+This is an R package from "CRAmed: A conditional randomization test for high-dimentional mediation analysis in sparse microbiome data".

 ## Installation